Intrapersonal Dynamics

 Insecurity thrives when your entire sense of worth is tied to achievement, appearance, or opinions.
 If your value is conditional, then you’re always one failure away from collapse.

 The solution isn’t just to stop caring about these things.
 It’s to build other sources of meaning and identity that aren’t based on performance.
 Relationships where you’re valued for who you are, not what you accomplish.
 Activities that feel good regardless of outcome.
-Time spent in ways that don’t require external validation.
+Time spent internally in ways that don’t require external validation.
 When your worth isn’t entirely dependent on performance, insecurity loses leverage.
 It can’t threaten your entire sense of self when your self isn’t built on a single fragile foundation.

 Agency

 You won’t become immune to insecurity.
 But you can stop letting it control your life.
-To build a relationship with yourself that isn’t contingent on meeting impossible standards or earning approval.
+To build a relationship with yourself that isn’t contingent on meeting impossible standards or earning external approval.
 To live as if your worth is inherent, not something you have to constantly prove.

 Insecurity will still try to convince you otherwise.
 But you’ll have enough evidence and experience to know it’s lying.